NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

         - boxplot - calculated over entire analysis window
    * If "set_axis" = True in "data_proc" section of each "plot_grp", the y-axis
      for that plot_grp will be set based on the values specified in the "obs" section for each "variable".
-If "set_axis" = False, then defaults will be used. 'vmin_plot' and 'vmax_plot' are needed for 'timeseries', 'spatial_overlay', and 'boxplot'. 'vdiff_plot' is needed for 'spatial_bias' plots and'ty_scale' is needed for 'taylor' plots.
+If "set_axis" = False, then the automatic scaling in Matplotlib will be used. 'vmin_plot' and 'vmax_plot' are needed for 'timeseries', 'spatial_overlay', and 'boxplot'. 'vdiff_plot' is needed for 'spatial_bias' plots and 'ty_scale' is needed for 'taylor' plots.
-     'nlevels' or the number of levels used in the contour plot can also optionally be provided for spatial_overlay plot.
-If set_axis = True and the proper limits are not provided in the obs section, a warning will print, and the plot will be created using the default limits.
+     'nlevels' or the number of levels used in the contour plot can also optionally be provided for 'spatial_overlay' plot.
+If set_axis = True and the proper limits are not provided in the 'obs' section, a warning will print, and the plot will be created using the automatic scaling in Matplotlib.

 Analysis
 --------